sromanowski12/Final-Project/README.md

 **Objective** - graduate college without going broke

+- player(s) begin college with $3,500 for tuition
-- when a player acquires 60 credits or more, and has $0 or more for tuition, then the game is over
+- when a player acquires 50 credits or more, and has $0 or more for tuition, then the game is over
     - if a player spends all of their tuition, without completing 60 credit hours, then the other player wins

 ---